loader image

 The Administrative Review Tribunal (ART) recently disallowed a taxpayer’s claims for many different types of work-related expenses.

-The ATO largely disallowed these deductions, and the ART affirmed the ATO’s decisions, primarily due to problems with substantiating these claims.
+The ATO largely disallowed these deductions, and the ART affirmed the ATO’s decision, primarily due to problems with substantiating these claims.

 In relation to travel expenses (taxi and Uber fares), the ART noted that the taxpayer did not provide evidence clearly identifying which travel expenses had been reimbursed by his employer, and the ride share documentation did not include the date, time or destination of travel.